All Episodes

 Just make everybody happy.

-We'll find a way to compromise, give you what you want, uh, if not all of it, a lot of it.
+We'll find a way to compromise, give you what you want, if not all of it, a lot of it.

-We'll we'll come up with a compromise.
+We'll come up with a compromise.

-The Republicans are going to be busy reorganizing themselves, trying to figure out who is going to be in the leadership positions.
+After that, the Republicans are going to be busy reorganizing themselves, trying to figure out who is going to be in the leadership positions.

-Hastert has said he's not going to run for the majority.
+Haster has said he's not going to run for the majority.

 Just read that.

-They'll be jockeying for that.
+He'll be jockeying for that.

-Uh when it when it comes to Rumsville, he's gone.
+When it comes to Rumsfeld, he's gone.

 Yeah, I knew that.